-These gloves will also protect you from being cut by a fillet knife, hooks, teeth, gill plates and scales.
+The Tackle pair will also protect you from being cut by a fillet knife, hooks, teeth, gill plates and scales.

-These fishing gloves are a one size fits all, and has a Velcro strap to help secure them to your hands.
+The Tackle pair are a one size fits all, and has a Velcro strap to help secure them to your hands.

 - Perfect for fishing

 - Somewhat fragile

 It also dries quickly, and this fishing glove slips on and off very easily, for ease of use.
 There is an EZ cinch cord, to ensure this glove stays snug on your hands.
 It comes in a Large size, and is available in black and camouflage.

 These gloves come in multiple sizes, including Medium and X-Large.
 The design features a longer wrists part that protects your hands and wrists from both the sun as well as other possible dangers, including teeth, scales and fishing lines.